-Material design introduces depth for UI elements.
-Depth helps users understand the relative importance of each element and focus their attention to the task at hand.
+Material design introduces elevation for UI elements.
+Elevation helps users understand the relative importance of each element and focus their attention to the task at hand.

 Elevation is also useful to create animations where widgets temporarily rise above the view plane when performing some action.

 For more information about elevation in material design, see Objects in 3D space.

 The Z value for a view has two components:

 - Translation: The dynamic component used for animations.

 To set the elevation of a view in a layout definition, use the

 attribute.
 To set the elevation of a view in the code of an activity, use the

 To set the translation of a view, use the